-- Develop a water quality testing module to be added to existing household surveys - Promote the use of a stand-alone water quality monitoring survey following the Rapid Assessment of Drinking Water Quality Pilot (RADWQ) - Use data collected by regulators and through routine surveillance that one-off cross-sectional water quality measurements are insufficient to declare drinking water 'safe'.
+- O1 Develop a water quality testing module to be added to existing household surveys - O2 Promote the use of a stand-alone water quality monitoring survey following the Rapid Assessment of Drinking Water Quality Pilot (RADWQ)

+O3 Use data collected by regulators and through routine surveillance

+The second meeting of the Task Force reaffirmed the measurement of E. coli, arsenic and fluoride as global indicators for JMP reporting on water quality.
+However, it echoed concerns of the first Task Force that one-off cross-sectional water quality measurements are insufficient to declare drinking water 'safe'.
 The Task Force made recommendations to explore combining water quality measurements with information or measurement of water quality management e.g. through sanitary inspections or Water Safety Plans.
 The Task Force recommended that the JMP develop a mechanism for drawing on multiple data sources, including data available from regulatory authorities.